 - At least one letter of recommendation

-- Any other supporting documentation-such as, resume, relevant coursework, samples of your abilities, accomplishments, etc.
+- Any other supporting documentation, such as a resume, relevant coursework, work samples, etc.

 About Molly Turner

 She later went into producing, working on commercials and a morning show.
 She joined WPLG in 1960 as the public service director and midday anchor.
-In 1969 Post Newsweek bought Channel 10 and they asked Turner to become a reporter, making her the first female reporter in the region.
+In 1969, Post Newsweek bought Channel 10 and asked Turner to become a reporter, making her South Florida’s first female reporter.